-The Museum records its investments at fair value as defined in Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 820, Fair Value Measurements and Disclosures.
-Investments are stated at fair value with gains and losses included in the statement of activities as an increase or decrease in unrestricted net assets unless their use is temporarily or permanently restricted by a donor.
+The Museum records its investments at fair value as defined in Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 820, Fair Value Measurements and Disclosures.
+Investments are stated at fair value with gains and losses included in the statement of activities.

-The Museum follows the measurement provisions of Accounting Standards Update (ASU) No. 2009-12, Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent), to certain investments in funds that do not have readily determinable fair values including private investments, hedge funds, real estate, and other funds of funds.
+The Museum applies the measurement provisions of Accounting Standards Update (ASU) No. 2009-12, Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent), to certain investments in funds that do not have readily determinable fair values including private investments, hedge funds, real estate, and other funds of funds.
 This guidance allows for the estimation of the fair value of investments in investment companies for which the investment does not have a readily determinable fair value using net asset value per share or its equivalent.

-The Museum has approximately \$124.6 million of its funds invested in the UCLA Foundation's Endowed Investment Pool, which are reported at net asset value as of June 30, 2018.
-The Endowed Investment Pool is a unitized fund whereby the Museum participates in investment returns and income on an equivalent pro rated basis with all participants in the pool.
+The Museum has approximately \$126.1 million of its funds invested in the UCLA Foundation's Endowed Investment Pool, which is reported at net asset value as of June 30, 2019.
+The Endowed Investment Pool is a unitized fund whereby the Museum participates in investment returns and income on an equivalent prorated basis with all participants in the pool.
 For these investments, the Museum has concluded that the net asset value reported by the underlying fund is a practical expedient to estimating fair value.
-The amounts reported at net asset value at June 30, 2018 are redeemable with the fund at net asset value under the original terms of the investment agreement with the UCLA Foundation subject to the restrictions discussed in note 4.
+The amounts reported at net asset value at June 30, 2019 are redeemable with the fund at net asset value under the original terms of the investment agreement with the UCLA Foundation subject to the restrictions discussed in note 4.
 Due to the nature of the investments held by the funds, changes in market conditions and the economic environment may significantly impact the net asset value of the funds and, consequently, the fair value of the Museum's interests in the funds.